 Third, we examine the effect of tariff announcements on discount rates.
 We find these policies created a "flight to safety" on announcement days: nominal and real yields dropped while proxies for the equity premium (constructed from the option market) spiked.
+However, discount-rate movements only explains about half of the decline in firm value on tariff announcement dates with the remainder arising from lower expected cash flows.
 These novel empirical findings motivate us to develop a theory that allows tariff announcements to jointly impact firm discount rates and firm cash flows.